Techlinious/Ultrapass-Password-Manager/README.md

 # Ultrapass-Password-Manager
-A simple side project I am working on outside of school, will continue to update if people are interested.
+A weekend side project

 NOTE 1; The program hasn't been 'Published' yet, so windows may freak out when you try to open it.

-NOTE 2; There are still many bugs, so feel free to provide feedback
+NOTE 2; There are probably still many bugs.

-NOTE 3; Passwords.csv must be included in the same folder as the exe

-NOTE 4; If you forget your master password, you won't be able to decrypt the csv file.
+NOTE 3 If you forget your master password, you won't be able to decrypt the file.

 ----------------------Features-------------------------

-*Store, Load and Encrypt Passwords!

-*Easy to use Interface!
+*Basic form of encryption, not made to hide from governments, just your Husband/Wife.

-*Generate Secure Passwords INSTANTLY!
+*Generate Secure Passwords.

 ----------------------Planned Updates-------------------